alvarosantamariagomez/sari/www/about.md

 The changelog is available [here](./changelog.md) (only available from the online help).

-Current SARI version: *diciembre 2022*  --  "You are an imperfect being, created by an imperfect being.
-Finding you weakness is only a matter of time."
+Current SARI version: *enero 2023*  --  "I know Kung Fu"

 -----------------